Stuben am Arlberg

 Photo: Copyright © Stuben am Arlberg Tourismusbüro | Alex Kaiser

-Ski and boarding on the Albona
+Skiing and boarding on the Albona

-Stuben only other pistes are its nursery slopes, serviced by two drag lifts.
+Stuben's only other pistes are its nursery slopes, serviced by two drag lifts.
 These are on the other side of the village and are often deserted.
 And whilst Stuben is not really a beginners resort, it has an excellent ski school, so if you want to learn in a quite spot, it could be an option.

 Quick access to the rest of the Arlberg

 Stuben's own slopes are not the only reason for skiers and boarders to stay in Stuben.
 Alpe Rauz, just one lift and one blue run out from Stuben, is the Arlberg's central crossroads.
 Whilst the Albona II takes you back to the area above Stuben, the Flexenbahn gondola heads towards Zurs and the Valfagehr chair towards St Christoph and St Anton.
-This means you are very handily placed to explore the whole of the Arlberg ski area – even the extremities like Warth-Schroecken although if you want to spend time there it's probably worth catching the free ski bus from Stuben to Zurs or Lech as it's much faster than crossing over by lift and piste.
+This means you are very handily placed to explore the whole of the Arlberg ski area – even the extremities like Warth-Schroecken although if you want to spend time there it's probably worth catching the free ski bus from Stuben to Zurs or Lech as it's quicker than crossing over by lift and piste.
 And don't forget about the Sonnenkopf area at Klosterle - the only part of the Arlberg that is not lift-linked to the others.
 It's easy to get to from Stuben, with buses leaving about every 30 minutes from the bus stop near the Apres-Post hotel.
 Off-piste skiers with a guide can ski to Langen which is half way there and pick up the bus to Sonnenkopf at Langen railway station, or take a taxi to complete the journey.

 Stuben am Arlberg Ski Lifts & Lift Passes